Rafsun-Abir/studious-garbanzo/README.md

 After analyzing this information, we should notice the following:

-Most passengers are in their 20's or 30's
+Most passengers are in their 20's or 30's .
-Most passengers are male
+Most passengers are male.
-Most passengers are in "Third" class
+Most passengers are in "Third" class.
-Females have a much higher chance of survival
+Females have a much higher chance of survival.

 And we now we have a model with a 74% accuracy (this will change each time)!
 Not crazy impressive but decent for our first try.